kiok46/arcc/README.md

         }

         if (newRemainingTime == 0) {
-            // In case of collision.
+            // In case of new epoch.
             newRemainingTime = sameEpoch;
         }